Tube sound: Harmonic content and distortion

 A single-ended amplifier will generally produce even as well as odd harmonics.
-A particularly famous research about tube sound compared a selection of single-ended tube microphone preamplifiers to a selection of push-pull transistorized microphone preamplifiers.
-The difference in harmonic patterns of these two topologies has henceforth been often incorrectly attributed as difference of tube and solid-state devices (or even the amplifier class).
+A particularly famous research about tube sound compared a selection of single-ended tube microphone preamplifiers to a selection of push–pull transistorized microphone preamplifiers.
+The difference in harmonic patterns of these two topologies has henceforth been often incorrectly attributed to the difference between tube and solid-state devices (or even the amplifier class).
 Push–pull tube amplifiers can be run in class A (rarely), AB, or B. Also, a class-B amplifier may have crossover distortion that will be typically high order and thus sonically very undesirable indeed.

 The distortion content of class-A circuits (SE or PP) typically monotonically reduces as the signal level is reduced, asymptotic to zero during quiet passages of music.
-For this reason class-A amplifiers are especially desired for classical and acoustic music since the distortion relative to signal decreases as the music gets quieter.
+For this reason, class-A amplifiers are especially desired for classical and acoustic music since the distortion relative to signal decreases as the music gets quieter.
 Class-A amplifiers measure best at low power.
 Class-AB and B amplifiers measure best just below max rated power.

 Loudspeakers present a reactive load to an amplifier (capacitance, inductance and resistance).
 This impedance may vary in value with signal frequency and amplitude.
 This variable loading affects the amplifier's performance both because the amplifier has nonzero output impedance (it cannot keep its output voltage perfectly constant when the speaker load varies) and because the phase of the speaker load can change the stability margin of the amplifier.
 The influence of the speaker impedance is different between tube amplifiers and transistor amplifiers.
-The reason is that tube amplifiers normally use output transformers, and cannot use much negative feedback due to phase problems in transformer circuits.
+The reason is that tube amplifiers normally use output transformers and cannot use much negative feedback due to phase problems in transformer circuits.
 Notable exceptions are various OTL (output-transformerless) tube amplifiers, pioneered by Julius Futterman in the 1950s, or somewhat rarer tube amplifiers that replace the impedance matching transformer with additional (often, though not necessarily, transistorized) circuitry in order to eliminate parasitics and musically unrelated magnetic distortions.
 In addition to that, many solid-state amplifiers, designed specifically to amplify electric instruments such as guitars or bass guitars, employ current feedback circuitry.
-This circuitry increases the amplifier's output impedance, resulting in response similar to that of tube amplifiers.
+This circuitry increases the amplifier's output impedance, resulting in a response similar to that of tube amplifiers.

 The design of speaker crossover networks and other electro-mechanical properties may result in a speaker with a very uneven impedance curve, for a nominal 8 Ω speaker, being as low as 6 Ω at some places and as high as 30–50 Ω elsewhere in the curve.
 An amplifier with little or no negative feedback will always perform poorly when faced with a speaker where little attention was paid to the impedance curve.